Treats migraine headaches. This medicine is triptan. It does not prevent migraines.

 Call your doctor right away if you notice any of these side effects:

-- Pain, pressure, or tightness in your chest, throat, or jaw area
+- Tightness, pressure, or discomfort in your chest, neck, or jaw

 If you notice these less serious side effects, talk with your doctor: